 - In construction and specified rail infrastructure projects, 100% FDI under the automatic route has been permitted.

 - There is an Investor Facilitation Cell that assists investors from the time of their arrival in India to their departure from the country.
-This was created in 2014 for giving services to investors in all phases such as pre-investment phase, execution, and also after delivery services.
+This was created in 2014 for giving services to investors in all phases such as the pre-investment phase, execution, and also after delivery services.

 - The government has taken steps to improve India’s ‘Ease of Doing Business’ rank.
 India climbed 23 points in the Ease of Doing Business index to 77th place in 2019, becoming the highest-ranked in South Asia in this index.

 - The Shram Suvidha Portal, eBiz portal, etc. have been launched.
 The eBiz portal offers single-window access to eleven government services connected with starting a business in India.

 - Other permits and licenses required to start a business have also been relaxed.
 Reforms are being undertaken in areas like property registration, payment of taxes, getting power connection, enforcing contracts, and resolving insolvency.